erlichg/TVML-Kodi-Addons/README.md

 Most (simple) addons should work immediately (Simply place the unzipped kodi addon under the kodiplugins folder).

-###XML templates
+###How it works
-The main page of the app is the main.xml template which shows a grid view of all plugins available.
+The main page of the app shows a grid view of all plugins available.

-Once you select a plugin, the plugin will be called with an empty string and all consequent templates will be rendered based on plugin returns.
+Once you select a plugin, the server runs the plugin with an empty string and returs the list back to the client.

-The app will transform the list of items to a template with this logic:
-- If items have title, subtitle, icon and details, it will render the richest template available (list.xml) which shows all these details
-- If items have only title and icon, it will render the grid.xml template (i.e. just a grid of images without details)
-- if items have only title, it will render the barest template possible (nakedlist.xml) which is basically just a list of items

-##Example
-Please check available plugins in the kodiplugins folder
+Subsequent calls will run the plugin with the list item url

 ##What's working and what's not
 The server is based on python flask and is relatively small scale.